 A runny nose after rhinoplasty is a natural response to the healing process.
 Swelling inside the nose can temporarily obstruct airflow, leading to increased mucus production.
 Internal nasal splints or packing may also contribute to a sensation of congestion.
 Additionally, nasal function can be temporarily disrupted as the tissues adjust, making mucus drainage feel different than usual.

-How Long Does Congestion Last After Rhinoplasty?
+How Long Does Nasal Congestion Last After Rhinoplasty?

-Congestion is usually most intense during the first few weeks after rhinoplasty, as swelling peaks and internal splints or packing may still be in place.
+Congestion is usually most intense during the first few weeks after nose surgery, as swelling peaks and internal splints or packing may still be in place.
 Patients typically notice gradual improvement within 4–6 weeks as swelling subsides and the nasal passages clear.
 By the three-month mark, most congestion should be significantly reduced, with minor residual swelling resolving over time.

-- Preexisting Nasal Conditions: Patients with prior breathing issues or allergies may experience a slightly longer congestion period.
+- Preexisting Nasal Conditions: Patients with prior breathing issues or nasal allergies may experience a slightly longer congestion period.

 - Individual Healing Rates: Some people naturally heal faster than others, affecting how quickly congestion improves.